 5 – Moisturizing the back of the canvas

-This additional water slow down the evaporation process and the drying process as well.
+This additional water slows down the evaporation process and the drying process as well.

-Please, do not “soak” you canvas with water, too much water can destroy both canvas and paint and weaken paint adhesion!
+Please, do not “soak” your canvas with water, too much water can destroy both canvas and paint and weaken paint adhesion!

 How to moisture the back of the canvas to make acrylic paint dry slower: